mahmoud/clastic/README.rst

 ``request``
    Probably the most commonly used built-in, ``request`` is the current ``Request`` object being handled by the Application.
-It has the URL arguments, POST parameters, user agent, everything from the WSGI environ.
+It has the URL arguments, POST parameters, cookies, user agent, other HTTP headers, and everything from the WSGI environ.

 ``next``
    ``next`` is only for use by Middleware, and represents the